vs Allergy Shots

 In our long history of treating patients in Colorado, our team has helped thousands of patients achieve lasting relief from their allergy symptoms using both allergy shots and allergy drops.
 As medicine and the patient experience has changed in the last few years, we find that we achieve higher compliance rates and overall success with patients who use allergy drops.
 Patients are more compliant with the allergy drop treatment because it’s easier to administer a drop under your tongue at home than to drive to an office, wait in a waiting room, and get a shot each week.
 For most of our patients, allergy drops are a better solution.

-We would love the opportunity to work with you on identifying what you are allergic to and finding the right solution for your lifestyle.
+We would love the opportunity to work with you to identify what you are allergic to and finding the right solution for your lifestyle.
 Call us today to schedule a consultation with one of our specialty trained providers.

 Frequently Asked Allergy Questions